 Zero Hedge ZJ6752 - Bob Pisani takes a tour of the GLD vault and the bar he shows to the camera is not registered in the GLD inventory.
 Conspiracy?
 Not so fast.
 Because we have huge gobs of data available, we found the bar reasonably quickly and decided that the spin from the article was a storm in a teacup.

 Database Confirms Max Keiser Guest Statement - Dominic Frisby tells a story about the head of gold at HSBC saying he never sees any bars with 'a Chinese stamp' on them.
-We check the database to see whether this statement holds true from the perspective of the 34 million data points we have on record.
+We check the database to see whether this statement holds true from the perspective of the millions of data points we have on record.

 GLD ETF Mechanics 101 (Updated x2) - Whilst downloading the bar list from GLD, we discover a fax which describes the de-allocation process in the HSBC GLD vault.
 This is a great example of the bullion banking process in actual form.